albumprinter/software-engineer-js-test/README.md

 your own GitHub account.

 You can use any libraries / frameworks that make your life easier, but strictly speaking they are not necessary.
-We are more interested in seeing how you would structure things if you didn't have a framework that defines the design pattern for you.
+We are more interested in seeing how you would structure things.

 Your application should run on the latest public version of Google Chrome.
 You don't have to worry about making your code work on any other browser, as